Rescue and Rebuild

 Traducciones al EspañolEstamos traduciendo nuestros guías y tutoriales al Español.
 Es posible que usted esté viendo una traducción generada automáticamente.
 Estamos trabajando con traductores profesionales para verificar las traducciones de nuestro sitio web.
 Este proyecto es un trabajo en curso.

 Even the best system administrators may need to deal with unplanned events in the operation of their services.
-The Linode Cloud Manager provides recovery tools that you can leverage if you are having trouble connecting to one of your Linodes, and this guide describes those tools:
+The Linode Cloud Manager provides recovery tools that you can leverage if you are having trouble connecting to one of the Linodes, and this guide describes those tools:

 While this guide outlines the recovery tools that Linode makes available to you, it does not provide a specific troubleshooting strategy.
 Our other guides offer a logical progression of steps you can follow when troubleshooting different symptoms: